scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

-Equation :ref:`PRISMeq`, as written, has one unspecified degree of freedom for each site-type pair, therefore additional mathematical relationships must be supplied in order to obtain a solution.
+Equation :ref:`PRISMeq`, as written, has one unspecified degree of freedom for each site-type pair, therefore additional mathematical relationships must be supplied to obtain a solution.
 These relationships are called closures and are derived in various ways from fundamental liquid-state theory.
 Closures are also how the chemistry of a system is specified *via* pairwise interaction potentials :math:`U_{\alpha,\beta}(r)`.
 For example, one